eray-yuztyurk/frontend-static-portfolio-website-project/README.md

 1. Clone or download the repository.
 2. Open `index.html` in any modern browser.

-No additional setup or dependencies are required.
+No additional setup or installations are required.

 ## Notes

-This project is intentionally kept minimal to focus on core frontend fundamentals and file organization best practices.
+This project is intentionally kept minimal to focus on core frontend fundamentals and clean file organization.

 ## License

-This project is provided for learning and demonstration purposes.
+This project is intended for learning and demonstration purposes.